Code-Institute-Submissions/samcat437-Milestone-4_JanResub/README.md

 ### My Wishlist

 1. When a user clicks on a product, they will be able to click on the "add to wishlist" option.
-2. They will receive a notification that they item has been added to their wishlist, or that the item is already in the wishlist.
+2. They will receive a notification that their item has been added to their wishlist, or that the item is already in the wishlist.
 3. They can then click on "My Wishlist" in the navigation menu.
 4. Once navigating to their Wishlist, a user can view and delete the Wishlist as appropriate after confirmation.